Batman in film: Batman Unchained

 During the filming of Batman & Robin, Warner Bros. was impressed with the dailies, prompting them to immediately hire Joel Schumacher to reprise his directing duties for a third film.
 Writer Akiva Goldsman, who worked on Batman Forever and Batman & Robin, turned down the chance to write the script.
 In late 1996, Warner Bros. and Schumacher hired Mark Protosevich to write the script for a fifth Batman film.
 A projected mid-1999 release date was announced.
 Los Angeles Times described their film as "continuing in the same vein with multiple villains and more silliness".
 Schumacher, however, later claimed that the film would have been darker and closer in tone to the first two films in the series.
 Titled Batman Unchained but often incorrectly referred to as Batman Triumphant, Protosevich's script had the Scarecrow as the main villain and the Joker would return as a hallucination in Batman's mind caused by the Scarecrow's fear toxin.
 Harley Quinn would appear as a supporting character, written as the Joker's daughter trying to kill Batman to avenge her father's death.
 The film would have depicted the Scarecrow and Harley Quinn teaming up to drive Batman insane and have him committed to Arkham Asylum.
 After their defeat, the film would have ended with Bruce Wayne traveling to Bali and entering a cave, where he allows himself to be swarmed by bats to symbolize that he has conquered fear.
 Clooney, O'Donnell, and Silverstone were set to reprise the roles of Batman, Robin, and Batgirl.
 Schumacher had also approached Nicolas Cage for the role of Scarecrow in Batman & Robin as a cameo appearance to set up an appearance in Batman Unchained, before ultimately casting Coolio.

-A fifth film would likely have appeared 18 months to two years after the fourth.
+A fifth film would likely have been released 18 months to two years after the fourth.
 When Batman & Robin received negative reviews and failed to outgross any of its predecessors, and a $150 million Superman film was canceled three months before shooting began, Warner Bros. became unsure of its plans for the fifth film.